Mamun1113/React-Python-Data-Test/README.md

      ```

 5. Populate the database with data from JSON or CSV files using a script or a tool like phpMyAdmin.
-   Data files is located in: `sqlModel/datafiles/`
+   Data files are located in: `sqlModel/datafiles/`

 6. Configure your MySQL connection in `sqlModel/server/server.js`:
    ```javascript